-One-page outline of your research project.
+One and a half-page single spaced outline (or three pages if double-spaced) outline of your research project.

 An outline indicates your research question, how it relates to the concepts and previous research in the discipline, and what data you will use in order to address that research question.
 In other words you need to state one or more sociological hypotheses and then show how these will be illustrated (or perhaps disconfirmed) by empirical data.
 Your outline should have a title.
 Bear in mind that your eventual report will have sections with headings such as: Introduction; Sociological Literature; Methods and Data; Results; Discussion; Conclusion.
 References.
+This set of suggested headings is more applicable to the data analysis option than to the family occupational genealogy assignment.
+If you choose the latter than you will need to modify these suggested headings and include sections on Recruitment, Informed Consent, Coding of Education & Occupation..